lhalloran/COMPEST/README.md

 * _(free)_ PEST (ver.
 12.1.0 executable included here)

 ## How-to:
-* Firstly, it is recommended you read the article: **INSERT DOI HERE**
+* Firstly, it is recommended you read the article: (Halloran et al., _under review_)
-* Secondly, it is recommended to have some familiarity with PEST (see Doherty 2016).
+* Secondly, it is recommended to have some basic familiarity with PEST (see Doherty, 2016).

 1. **Define:**
    1. Define problem for which observations (measurements) exist and for which a finite-element model can be created.